JezerM/web-greeter-page/docs/src/api/ThemeUtils.md

 ## theme_utils.get\_current\_localized\_date() ⇒ <code>string</code>
 Get the current date in a localized format.
 Local language is autodetected by default, but can be set manually in the greeter config file.
-`language` defaults to the system's language, but can be set manually in the config file.

 **Returns**: <code>string</code> - The current date.

 ## theme_utils.get\_current\_localized\_time() ⇒ <code>string</code>
 Get the current time in a localized format.
 Local language is autodetected by default, but can be set manually in the greeter config file.
-`language` defaults to the system's language, but can be set manually in the config file.

 **Returns**: <code>string</code> - The current time.